European Union (Approvals) Act 2013

 Government Spending

-The bill does not directly specify any new government spending.
-The cost implications relate to the implementation of the approved EU decisions, the details of which are not included in this bill.
+The bill itself does not directly specify government spending.
+The impact on UK government spending depends on the funding implications of the approved EU decisions, which are not detailed in this bill.

 Groups Affected

-- UK Government: Responsible for enacting and implementing the bill.
+- UK Government: Responsible for implementing the approved EU decisions.

 Powered by nyModel